-the relationship amongst individual-occupation-environment, and its connection to health

 -the occupational-therapy process

 The Bachelor's degree programme strives for a series of specific objectives.
 We describe these below, in their three-year course sequence.

-Admission: Limited enrolment with admission test.
+Limited enrolment with admission test

 Students are expected to attain level B1 proficiency in English.
 Proficiency may be certified at the time of matriculation by submitting a certificate of level B1 language proficiency or better, or by sitting the SLAM (University Language Centre) placement test during the first year of studies only, between September and December.
 Students who do not pass the test must follow the SLAM language courses and obtain appropriate certification within the year the plan of study calls for a language exam.

-For students enrolled on bachelor’s, master’s and single cycle degree programmes are divided into two instalments of different amounts and with different payment deadlines:
+The tuition fees for students enrolled in Bachelor's, Master's and single-cycle degree programmes are divided into two instalments with different calculation methods and payment schedules:

-- the first, corresponding to the minimum amount, is the same for all students
+- The amount of the first instalment is the same for all students

-- lowering for students who meet high merit requirements
+- Concessions for students meeting high merit requirements

 Scholarships and benefits

 The University provides a range of financial benefits to students meeting special requirements (merit, financial or personal conditions, international students).